-The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the 2025A Building Bonds and 2025 Combined Purpose Bonds in order that interest on the 2025A Building Bonds and 2025 Combined Purpose Bonds be and remain excluded from gross income under Section 103 of the Code.
-These requirements include, but are not limited to, requirements relating to use and expenditure of gross proceeds of the 2025A Building Bonds and 2025 Combined Purpose Bonds, yield and other restrictions on investments of gross proceeds, and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the federal government.
-Noncompliance with such requirements may cause interest on the 2025A Building Bonds or the 2025 Combined Purpose Bonds to become included in gross income for federal income tax purposes retroactive to their issue date, irrespective of the date on which such noncompliance occurs or is discovered.
-The School District has covenanted to comply with certain applicable requirements of the Code to assure the exclusion of interest on the 2025A Building Bonds and 2025 Combined Purpose Bonds from gross income under Section 103 of the Code.
+The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the 2025 Combined Purpose Bonds in order that interest on the 2025 Combined Purpose Bonds be and remain excluded from gross income under Section 103 of the Code.
+These requirements include, but are not limited to, requirements relating to use and expenditure of gross proceeds of the 2025 Combined Purpose Bonds, yield and other restrictions on investments of gross proceeds, and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the federal government.
+Noncompliance with such requirements may cause interest on the 2025 Combined Purpose Bonds to become included in gross income for federal income tax purposes retroactive to their issue date, irrespective of the date on which such noncompliance occurs or is discovered.
+The School District has covenanted to comply with certain applicable requirements of the Code to assure the exclusion of interest on the 2025 Combined Purpose Bonds from gross income under Section 103 of the Code.